MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### The state of the operator

-First, we have to understand the state that is kept behind the scenes.
-Each individual `step` has its own state, which contains the latest values from all the previous steps in the sequence.
-This includes values from columns and declared variables.
-Additionally, the state holds the match ID for the current sequence.
+First, let's understand the state that is kept behind the scenes.
+Each step has its own state.
+This state holds the most recent values of the columns and declared variables for the step itself and all the steps before it.
+It also holds the match ID for the current sequence.

-Think of the state of the operator as a table with a row for each step.
-The "X" indicates that specific field doesn't matter for that step and won't contain any data.
+We can think of the state of the operator as a table with a row for each step:

 ||m_id|s1.Ts|s1.Event|s2.Ts|s2.Event|s3.Ts|s3.Event|
 |---|---|---|---|---|---|---|---|